Using with JFrog Artifactory Cloud

 This article references our cloud Artifactory integration.
 Self-hosted documentation is available here.

-Tidelift integrates with JFrog Artifactory to help you keep only known-good open source approved in your Artifactory repositories.
+The Tidelift Subscription integrates with JFrog Artifactory to help you keep only known-good open source approved in your Artifactory repositories.

 The Artifactory repository you choose to sync must be a local repository, not a virtual or remote repository.
 (Our integration for self-hosted Artifactory supports remote repositories, but relies on a plugin for that, which isn't available in Artifactory cloud.)
 Read more about the differences between local, remote and virtual repositories here.